hnb-rabear/excel-to-unity-document/README.md

   - TRUE: Export _[%Constants]_ sheets to independent C# files with file names structured as _[SheetName] + %Constants.cs_
   - FALSE: Consolidate all _[%Constants]_ sheets from all excel files into one and then export to a single C# file named _Constants.cs_
 - **Separate Localization:**
-  - TRUE: Export _[%Localization%]_ sheets to independent groups, each group includes Localization Data, Component, and API, the file names will have the following structure:
+  - TRUE: Export _[Localization%]_ sheets to independent groups, each group includes Localization Data, Component, and API, the file names will have the following structure:
     - Localization Data: _[SheetName]\_[language].txt_
     - Component: _[SheetName] + Text.cs_
     - API: _[SheetName].cs_
-  - FALSE: Consolidate all _[%Localization%]_ sheets from all excel files into one and then export to a single group, the file names will have the following structure:
+  - FALSE: Consolidate all _[Localization%]_ sheets from all excel files into one and then export to a single group, the file names will have the following structure:
     - Localization Data: _Localization\_ + [language].txt_
     - Component: _LocalizationText.cs_
     - API: _Localization.cs_